 - All personal property will be taken away from you and stored until you are released.

 - They will allow you to use the phone to get in touch with a member of your family, friend, or bondsman to arrange bail.

-- If you are expected to be released shortly, you might get to wear your street clothes, if not you you will have to wear a jail uniform.
+- If you are expected to be released shortly, you might get to wear your street clothes, if not you will have to wear a jail uniform.

 Have you been arrested and gone through jail intake?
 If you have, you should share your experience so others can benefit from your story.
 How long did it take?
-What was you treatment like?
+What was your treatment like?
 Do you have any tips that could help others get through jail intake?